OmniDB/plugins/API.md

       - **PARAMETERS**:
         - p_node: Tree node object.

+- p_node.createChildNode(p_text,p_expanded,p_icon,p_tag)
+  - **DESCRIPTION**: Creates a child node in the current node.
+This function is supposed to be called with hooks that contain p_node as parameter.
+  - **PARAMETERS**:
+    - p_text: node text.
+    - p_expanded: whether to expand the node when creating it.
+This is useful when creating childs of childs.
+    - p_icon: path of an image to be used in the tab title.
+Use together with getPluginPath() to get the correct relative path.
+    - p_tag: sets a tag for the child node.
+This is useful to create custom attributes that will be used to identify this node when other hooks are triggered.

 - callPluginFunction({ p_plugin_name, p_function_name, p_data = null, p_callback = null, p_loading = true, p_check_database_connection = true })
   - **DESCRIPTION**: Asynchronously calls a specific python function of a specific plugin (python backend).
   - **PARAMETERS**: